When You Stop Negotiating With Chaos

 Boundaries are part of inner government.

-This does not mean you become hard-hearted.
-It means you become clear.
 It means you stop treating chaos like an equal partner in your decision-making.
-It means you stop letting every crisis, every old fear, and every self-undermining impulse pull you away from your center.
+It means you stop letting every crisis, every old fear, every familiar pattern, and every self-undermining impulse pull you away from your center.

 Sometimes the holiest word is no.